 The one thing to keep in mind is that you have to climb a lot of stairs to get up to the room.
 But this is how you have such a great view!

 This is a pretty hotel/mini-apartment complex a little off the main strip of Zicatela.
-It’s not right on the beach, you do have to walk a few minutes up some neighborhood roads, but then you are rewarded with a peaceful quiet location and an amazing view from the rooftop terrace.
+It’s not right on the beach, you do have to walk a few minutes up the hill on some neighborhood roads, but then you are rewarded with a peaceful quiet location and an amazing view from the rooftop terrace.

 I even worked from here, and found the wifi to be reliable for video calls and everything else I need to do.
 A pleasant surprise in a beach community!